 Clearly, women wanted to talk about it.
 I’m no doctor or menopause expert, but I am a journalist.
-So I brought together the top voices in the TikTok menopause movement for #MenopauseTok: a week-long virtual gathering of education and inspiration for women tackling this universal experience.more on menopause
+So I brought together the top voices in the TikTok menopause movement for #MenopauseTok: a week-long virtual gathering of education and inspiration for women tackling this universal experience.
+I am a board member of Let's Talk Menopause and a champion for the Menopause Mandate.more on menopause

 After losing my mother in 1990 and my stepmother in 2022 to breast cancer, I joined forces with leading organizations to save lives by building awareness around this disease.
 I work with Let’s Talk Menopause and Breast Cancer Research Foundation and I’m a National Board Member of Best Buddies International.